CortexFoundation/tech-doc/model-data-upload.md

 ### Mature Phase

 After 100 blocks, the prepared files enter the mature phase.
 The model/data is saved on the storage layer of the Cortex blockchain.

-## Broadcasting

-After mature phase, the owner is responsible for broadcasting the file to the network to reach the entire distributed file system; otherwise, the network consensus will reject relevant contract calls.
+After mature phase, the file will completed broadcasting to the network to reach the entire distributed file system; otherwise, the network consensus will reject relevant contract calls.